You can change the following settings of AD360 from this tab.

 - Select the desired TLS versions from the TLS drop-down.
 We support TLSv1, TLSv1.1, and TLSv1.2.

-- Check the box next to Ciphers to enable them.
-We support the following cipher suites:
+- We support the following cipher suites:

 - Click Save to store the configured settings.